nmeum/input/README.md

 Just as rlwrap this program can be used to provide readline-like key bindings for programs not linked against readline, e.g. `nc(1)`.
 Additionally, it can also be used as an "alternative" to `read(1)` in shell scripts.
-The provided man page documents usage examples for both use cases.
+The provided man page contains usage examples for both use cases.

 ## Features